-The bill removes the limitation on initial prescriptions, which previously restricted them to a three-month supply, and changes the consultation requirements for the state board of pharmacy, allowing it to adopt rules only in consultation with the Rhode Island Department of Health, rather than also with the Rhode Island medical board and the Rhode Island state board of nursing.
-The act is set to take effect upon passage.
+Significantly, the bill removes the limitation on initial prescriptions, which previously restricted them to a three-month supply.
+It also changes the consultation requirements for the state board of pharmacy, allowing it to adopt rules solely in consultation with the Rhode Island Department of Health, rather than also involving the Rhode Island medical board and the Rhode Island state board of nursing.
+The act aims to enhance access to contraceptive care and will take effect upon passage.

 Statutes affected: